raven-dev-ops/e-commerce-backend/README.md

 # E-Commerce Backend

-This repository contains a Django and MongoEngine based backend for an example e-commerce platform.
+This repository contains a Django-based backend for an example e-commerce platform.

 > **Usage & License Notice**
 >